+Madaba Archaeological Park before heading back to our hotel.
 Day Five | Umm al-Jimal Today we head into the eastern desert to explore the dramatic basalt city at Umm al-Jimal, even the doors are made of huge black slabs and some of them still operate!
 After lunch we travel on to the desert castles, Qasr Azraq, Amra and al-Kharanah, with far-reaching views over the surrounding landscape.
 Jordan's desert castles were so called due to their imposing stature, but they served mainly as agriculture and trade centres, and caravan stations.
 Day Six | Umm al-Rasas - Kerak We visit the church and spectacular mosaics at Umm al-Rasas.
 A Roman and Byzantine site, the mosaics of the churches have fine depictions of the principal cities of the region.
 Before lunch, we have a stop at a viewpoint at Wadi Mujib.
 On next to the mighty crusader castle of Kerak, one of the largest in the Levantine region.
 Overlooking the Dead Sea, it was built in 1132 as the first line of defence for the Crusader kingdom of Jerusalem.
 Its position gave control of important trade routes between Damascus, Egypt and Mecca, and of the region's Bedouin herders.

-Guided by Nick Jackson

-A graduate of the Institute of Archaeology at UCL, Nick is an archaeologist and historian with over 20 years of excavation experience.
+Guided by Nick Jackson A graduate of the Institute of Archaeology at UCL, Nick is an archaeologist and historian with over 20 years of excavation l enjoyed every minute, I felt safe and well looked after, I learnt and saw so much.

+Expert Guide Lecturer & Professional Tour Manager

+- Expert Guide Lecturer & Professional 16

+Entries to all sites as per the itinerary

+- Field notes

 Price includes

-- Expert Guide Lecturer & Professional Tour Manager

-- Entries to all sites as per the itinerary

-- Field notes

-- · All taxes & gratuities
+· All taxes & gratuities

 Included travel

-• Return flights from London & all local transport
+Return flights from London & all local transport

 Accommodation

-• Accommodation in Amman, Petra & the Dead Sea
+Accommodation in the Al Qaser Metropole Hotel Amman & The Petra Moon Hotel, or similar

 Culinary inclusions

 - 9 breakfasts, 8 lunch & 8 dinners (plus 1 snack in hotel room due to late arrival)

 - Water with all meals, tea or coffee with dinner

 Dates & prices per person

 Date Twin/Dbl Share SS

-19th - 28th Feb £4,720 £4,248 £810 £729
+17th - 26th Feb £4,720 £810

-1st - 10th Oct £4,720 £4,248 £810 £729
+20th - 29th Oct £4,720 £810

-14th - 23rd Nov £4,720 £4,248 £810 £729
+6th - 15th Nov £4,720 £810

+EARLY BOOKING OFFER - SAVE £300pp on the above price.
+See page 2 for full details.

 For full details of this tour visit andantetravels.co.uk/ajor